-Before actually installing the Measuring Head on the bus, the head may be checked for damage to the head and performing a head resistance check per Table 5.1 first, if desired.
-This is accomplished by connecting the cables with the head removed from the bus.
-After the procedure is complete, the head should be mounted according to the instructions in this section.
+Before actually installing the Measuring Head on the bus, the head may be checked for proper operation first, if desired.
+This is accomplished by connecting the entire system as explained in this section, and then performing the head checkout procedure described in section 5.9, "Initial System Checkout", with the head removed from the bus.
+After the procedure is complete, the head should be mounted as explained in Section 5.4, "Installation Considerations".

 Check the mating faces of the Measuring Head.
 Make absolutely certain that the serial numbers of both halves of the head match; otherwise you may cause misalignment and unit failure.
-Use only a small brush or cloth to remove any dirt particles from the head partline insulation, multi-conductor connector, and latch areas.
+Remove any dirt particles from the head part-line insulation and multi-conductor connector.